crs-k/stale-branches/README.md

 This Action automatically deletes stale branches.

 When a branch has been inactive for the configured `days-before-stale` input, an issue is opened with the title `[branch-name] is STALE`.
-A branch will be deleted once it has been inactive longer than `days-before-delete`, which is assessed independtly of `days-before-stale`.
+A branch will be deleted once it has been inactive longer than `days-before-delete`, which is assessed independently of `days-before-stale`.

 * By default, a stale branch is defined as a branch that:
   * has had no commits in the last 120 days.